 Final Decree of Divorce

-In a Texas divorce, the parties Final Decree of Divorce is the order that the Court will sign on and that will go into effect as the ground rules for parties to govern:
+In a Texas divorce, the party's Final Decree of Divorce is the order that the Court will sign and that will go into effect as the ground rules for parties to govern:

 - the dissolution of their marital estate as well as

 Possession and Access